oylenshpeegul/Epochs-elixir/README.md

 ## See Also

 This project was originally done in [Perl](https://github.com/oylenshpeegul/Epochs-perl).
-See [the Epochs web page](http://oylenshpeegul.github.io/Epochs-perl/) for motivation.
+See [the Epochs page](http://oylenshpeegul.github.io/Epochs-perl/) for motivation.

 There are also versions in:
 - [Go](https://github.com/oylenshpeegul/epochs)
 - [PowerShell](https://github.com/oylenshpeegul/Epochs-powershell)